OHIF/Viewers/docs/latest/extensions/index.md

 ## Overview

 We use extensions to help us isolate and package groups of related features.
+Extensions provide functionality, ui components, and new behaviors.

 <div style="text-align: center;">
   <a href="/assets/img/extensions-diagram.png">